Higher moments of the pair correlation function for Sato-Tate sequences: Properties of Hecke eigenvalues and estimates

 \section{Properties of Hecke eigenvalues and estimates}

 In this section, we collect multiplicative properties of Hecke eigenvalues and estimates for their averages.
-These will be used in the proof of Theorem \ref{variance_main_theorem_squarefree}.
+These will be used in the proof of Theorems \ref{higher-moments-bounds}, \ref{variance_main_theorem_squarefree} and \ref{r=3 and more}.
 We start with the following classical multiplicative relationship between Hecke eigenvalues. \begin{lemma} For primes $p_1,\,p_2 $ coprime to the level $N$ and nonnegative integers $i,\,j,$

 Moreover, if $p_1 = p_2,$ then

 \end{lemma}

 \begin{lemma} For a prime $p $ coprime to the level $N$ and integers $l \geq 0$ and $n\geq 1$,